Multi-linear forms, graphs, and $L^p$-improving measures in ${\Bbb F}_q^d$: Abstract

 \section{Abstract}

 The purpose of this paper is to introduce and study the following graph theoretic paradigm.
 Let where $f: X \to {\Bbb R}$, $X$ a set, finite or infinite, and $K$ and $\mu$ denote a suitable kernel and a measure, respectively.
 Given a connected ordered graph $G$ on $n$ vertices, consider the multi-linear form where ${\mathcal E}(G)$ is the edge set of $G$.
 Define $\Lambda_G(p_1, \ldots, p_n)$ as the smallest constant $C>0$ such that the inequality holds for all non-negative real-valued functions $f_i$, $1\le i\le n$, on $X$.
 The basic question is, how does the structure of $G$ and the mapping properties of the operator $T_K$ influence the sharp exponents in (\ref{keyquestion}).
 In this paper, this question is investigated mainly in the case $X={\Bbb F}_q^d$, the $d$-dimensional vector space over the field with $q$ elements, and $K(x^i,x^j)$ is the indicator function of the sphere evaluated at $x^i-x^j$.
-This provides a connection with the study of $L^p$-improving measures and distance set problems.
+In the sequel, we shall study this problem in the context of hypergraphs where the underlying object is a multi-linear operator in place of $T_K$.